-Commonly referred to as Beeley Woods (but not to be confused with Beeley Woods near Sheffield), Beeley and Hill Bank Plantation is a lovely place for a Peak District family walk.
+Commonly referred to as Beeley Woods (but not to be confused with Beeley Woods near Sheffield), Beeley and Hill Bank Plantation is a quiet and sheltered place for a Peak District family walk, and arguably one of the best Peak District woodland walks.
 Forming part of the Chatsworth Estate, footpaths criss-cross through the woodland and a brook rushes down little waterfalls.
-We particularly enjoy it on a rainy day as the trees provide some shelter, and the sound of the rain on the tree tops is beautiful.
+We particularly enjoy it on a rainy day as the trees provide shelter, and the sound of the rain on the tree tops is beautiful.

 This is a short 2.7km walk around the Beeley and Hill Bank Plantation, but allow for a good few hours as the kids will love paddling in the stream and playing in the woods.
 Wellies during the winter months are a good idea, rather than hiking boots, so they can paddle.

 It is not a flat walk.
-The first half of the walk is slightly downhill, and the second half is slightly uphill.
+The first half of the walk is downhill, and the second half is uphill.
+Be careful underfoot, especially in wet weather, as the footpath is slippy in places.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.